Turkey, Syria Trade Deadly Strikes As Russia Watches Uneasily

 We grieve for our fallen martyrs today but we will not be deterred by the threats by a criminal regime.
 We can’t compromise our national security.
 The Syrian crisis has to be brought to an end through serious involvement and robust support by the international community.— Fahrettin Altun (@fahrettinaltun) February 3, 2020

 Russian officials rejected Ankara's assertions.
-Russia's Ministry of Defense — in a statement cited by the state-run TASS news agency — said the shelling that killed Turkish troops was in fact targeted at "terrorists," and that the collateral damage happened because Turkey failed to notify Russia about its movements.
+Russia's Ministry of Defense — in a statement cited by the state-run TASS news agency — said the shelling that killed Turkish troops was in fact targeted at "terrorists" and that the collateral damage happened because Turkey failed to notify Russia about its movements.

-Regardless of the cause, the fact of the killings has exacerbated an already tense situation in northwest Syria — particularly in Idlib, the last rebel-held province and home to more than three million civilians.
-Negotiations between Russian and Turkish diplomats, who back opposing sides of the Syrian war, have done little to mitigate the violence and its effect on residents.
+Regardless of the cause, the fact of the killings has exacerbated an already tense situation in northwest Syria — particularly in Idlib, the last rebel-held province and home to more than 3 million civilians.
+Negotiations between Russian and Turkish diplomats, who back opposing sides of the Syrian war, have done little to mitigate the violence and its effects on residents.

-The United Nations says that at least 1,300 of those civilians were killed during a four-month span last year, and that all told, more than 700,000 of them have been displaced by the fighting in the past nine months alone.
+The United Nations says that at least 1,300 of those civilians were killed during a four-month span last year and that, all told, more than 700,000 of them have been displaced by the fighting in the past nine months alone.

 "I am alarmed at the deteriorating humanitarian situation in Idleb, northwest Syria, where over three million civilians remain trapped in a war zone – the vast majority of them women and children."— OCHA Syria (@OCHA_Syria) January 7, 2020